RetroPie/RetroPie-Docs/docs/RetroArch-Core-Options.md

 ```
 /opt/retropie/configs/all/retroarch/config/core
 ```
-(where `core` is the name of the Core)
+(where `core` is the name of the libretro Core)

 The file will be `ROMname.opt`.
-To remove the configuration, delete the file.
+To remove the configuration, delete the file or use the **Manage Core Options** submenu to delete it.

 ### retroarch-core-options.cfg